DayuanTan/AlgorithmsAndPractices/README.md

-This repo is about my notes and a record of my practicing of algorithms on Leetcode.
+This repo is about my notes and a record of my practicing of algorithms on Leetcode/lintcode.

 (It is wrote mainly in English and barely Chinese.
 Ignoring the Chinese parts doens't affect the understanding of this repo.)

+# 0. Before Starting

+## Recommended Steps:
+1. Read through this whole README.md.
+Get fimilar with "Theory" subsection of each section.
+No need to dive into those linked files.
+2. Go through those problems marked with "❗️".
+3. Go through left problems.

-# 0. Steps for all questions
+## Steps for all questions

 1. Clarification.
 Confirm questions with interviewer, including input, output, examples; discuss about corner cases examples.
 2. Think out loud.
 Describe your idea/thoughts before coding.
 Talk before write.